What we do

 News + Updates

-We recently sat down with Billy McEntee to discuss our origins, the work we do, and all things women in theater.
-Read our interview with Brookyln Rail HERE and stay tuned for announcements about our next projects.
+September 2018 / We sat down with Billy McEntee to discuss our origins, the work we do, and all things women in theater.
+Read our interview with Brookyln Rail HERE.

-We presented a workshop of NURSE SLUTS, a new play by Julia Greer and Shelby Green at LADYFEST at THE TANK in summer 2017.
+Summer 2017 / We presented a workshop of NURSE SLUTS, a new play by Julia Greer and Shelby Green at LADYFEST at THE TANK.

 Scroll down to the press section to read more reviews and features.